Two-dimensional diffusiophoretic colloidal banding: Optimizing the spatial and temporal design of solute sinks and sources: Results and discussion

 Eqn \eqref{eq_longtime} is not analytically inverted, but we emphasize that it is only dependent on $K$.
 While an expansion for small $s$ cannot be directly related to large $\tau$, Fig. \ref{fig4}(d) shows that $d_{\rm{opt}}$ only depends on $K$.
 To this end, we argue that $d_{\rm{opt}}$ is determined by a balance between interdipole diffusion and long time scaling for $\mathcal{J}(\tau)$, which primarily depends on $K$.

 {} Given our understanding of timescales and their impact on optimal banding in dipole systems, we seek to expand our work to probe how the geometric arrangment of four sources and four sinks around a circle of radius $\mathcal{R}$, termed here as an octupole system, affects banding.
 Fig. \ref{fig5}(a) shows the four octupole arrangements we study.
 Case 1 refers to the arrangement where each source is nearest to two sinks and vice-versa, i.e., a relatively symmetric arrangement.
 Case 4 refers to the most asymmetric scenario where four sources are arranged consecutively, followed by four sinks.
 Case 2 and Case 3 are in between, with Case 2 being more symmetric than Case 3.
 The shaded areas outlined by dashed lines represent the integration region that $\Phi(\tau)$ is calculated over.
-Fig. \ref{fig5}(b,c) show simulation snapshots at $\tau = 100$ for $\mathcal{J}(\tau) = 1-\mathcal{H}(\tau - \tau_0)$ with $\mathcal{R} = 3$ (panel b) and $\mathcal{R} = 5$ (panel c). $\tau_0=18.2$ is used for all simulations. {} We quantify $\eta = \frac{\Phi(\tau = 100) - \Phi(\tau = 0)}{\Phi(\tau = 0)}$, i.e., the relative increase in $\Phi$.
+Fig. \ref{fig5}(b,c) show simulation snapshots at $\tau = 100$ for $\mathcal{J}(\tau) = \mathcal{H}(\tau)\mathcal{H}(\tau_0 - \tau)$ with $\mathcal{R} = 3$ (panel b) and $\mathcal{R} = 5$ (panel c). $\tau_0=18.2$ is used for all simulations. {} We quantify $\eta = \frac{\Phi(\tau = 100) - \Phi(\tau = 0)}{\Phi(\tau = 0)}$, i.e., the relative increase in $\Phi$.
 Fig. \ref{fig5}(d) shows $\eta$ for all four octupole arrangements, with $\mathcal{R}$ varying from $1$ to $5$.
 For $\mathcal{R} = 1$, Case 1 experiences the smallest increase in $\Phi(\tau)$, while Case 4 experiences the largest increase.
 As $\mathcal{R}$ increases from $1$ to $5$, this trend reverses and Case-1 experiences the largest increase in $\Phi(\tau)$ while Case 4 experiences the smallest increase.
 To understand this trend, we invoke our understanding from the dipole arrangement.
 The octupole has multiple interpole diffusion timescales.
-The smallest timescale is associated with $d_{\rm{ij}} = 2 \mathcal{R} \sin \frac{\pi}{8}$ and the longest timescale is associated with $d_{\rm{ij}} = 2\mathcal{R}$.
+The smallest timescale is associated with $d_{\rm{ij}} = \frac{\Delta_{\rm{ij}}}{L} = 2 \mathcal{R} \sin \frac{\pi}{8}$ and the longest timescale is associated with $d_{\rm{ij}} = 2\mathcal{R}$.
 When $\mathcal{R} = 1$, the maximum $d_{\rm{ij}} \lesssim \sqrt{\tau_0}$.
-Therefore, all sources and sinks interact before the flux decays.
+Therefore, all sources and sinks interact before the molar rate decays.
 In this scenario, the arrangement with the most geometric asymmetry, i.e., Case 4, has the largest $\eta$.
 Intuitively, in this case the source/sink screening is minimized, as the sources and sinks are collectively the furthest apart.
 When $\mathcal{R} = 5$, the smallest $d_{\rm{ij}} \gtrsim \sqrt{\tau_0}$, implying that none of the sources and sinks interact.
-Case 1 performs best in this regime, as sources are able to benefit from a local increase in $\tilde{n}(\bm{\tilde{r}},\tau)$ due to depletion from the nearby sinks.
+Case 1 performs best in this regime, as sources are able to benefit from a local increase in $\tilde{n}(\bm{\tilde{r}},\tau)$ due to depletion from multiple nearby sinks.
 This effect is similar to the increase in performance for dipoles compared to a monopole observed earlier, see Fig. \ref{fig2}(h).
 Lastly, we note that $\eta$, for all four cases, increases with $\mathcal{R}$ because $d_{\rm{ij}}$ also increases with $\mathcal{R}$.
 As $\mathcal{R}$ increases, the sinks and sources enrich particles for longer before interacting.
+We underscore that such complex banding patterns are unlikely to occur in one-dimensional diffusiophoretic systems as the motion of colloidal particles is restricted to one direction.